Wedding of Mary, Queen of Scots, and Henry Stuart, Lord Darnley: Background

 Mary, Queen of Scots had married Francis II of France at Notre-Dame de Paris on 24 April 1558, and, after his death, she returned to Scotland to rule in person in September 1561.
 Henry Stuart, Lord Darnley, who had been brought up in England, was the son of Matthew Stewart, 4th Earl of Lennox and Lady Margaret Douglas, and a grandson of Margaret Tudor.

 Darnley's mother was keen to advance a dynastic marriage, and sent her son's tutor Arthur Lallart or Lilliard to meet Mary.
 Darnley's uncle, the Earl of Sutherland, helped him gain access to Queen Mary.
 Lallart met her at Stirling Castle on 15 September 1561 before she rode to Kincardine and Perth.
 Mary conferred with Lallart while walking up and down her chamber, and sat on a coffer to discuss Darnley's qualities and ability.
 Lallart also discussed the Countess' Scottish lands with Mary, and was accompanied by one of Lennox's falconers.
 Another servant of the Lennoxes, Thomas Fowler, was also credited with bringing Lord Darnley to Scotland.

 Mary, Queen of Scots, considered marrying the Spanish prince, Carlos, Prince of Asturias, known as Don Carlos.
 Philip II of Spain decided not to allow this match.
-Lennox was restored to his Scottish estates, and Darnley came to Scotland and met Mary at Wemyss Castle in February 1565.
+Lennox was restored to his Scottish estates by Parliament, and by a ceremony and proclamation made at Edinburgh's Mercat Cross by William Stewart of Luthrie.
+Darnley came to Scotland and met Mary at Wemyss Castle in February 1565.

 Darnley was shown increasing favour at court.
 When he fell ill with measles in April, he was lodged and nursed at Stirling Castle, where he played games, teamed with Mary, against Mary Beaton and the English diplomat Thomas Randolph.
+In May 1565, Mary ordered the cleaning of the king's lodgings at Holyrood Palace and the construction of a site in Holyrood Park for picnics or banqueting.
+Mary's French uncle, the Cardinal of Lorraine, criticised Darnley as an amiable fool, literally a young chicken, "un gentil huteaudeau".